 Electrical Equipment.-The electrical equipment of the modern motor-car is often and quite erroneously regarded as something very complex and difficult.
-Yet in the present day motor-car simple application of thoroughly tried-out ideas has made possible easy adjustment and maintenance of practically all the electrically operated parts.
+Yet simple application of thoroughly tried-out ideas has made possible easy adjustment and maintenance of practically all the electrically operated parts.
 In this section an endeavour has been made to explain the various instruments and the best way to set about adjustments.